sayerhs/cpl/docs/source/user/tutorials/cpl_script.rst

     from caelus.post.logs import LogProcessor, SolverLog
     from caelus.post.plots import CaelusPlot

-An environment specifies the particular CML version and installation location.
+An environment specifies the particular OpenFOAM or CML version and installation location.
 This examples loads the default (no argument to :class:`~caelus.config.cmlenv.cml_get_version` returns the default).

 .. code-block:: python